Steven Crowder: Louder with Crowder

 Crowder's show has also seen success on Apple's podcast list, having remained on the top 100 list over the course of 2020.
 On YouTube, the Louder with Crowder podcast has 5.94 million subscribers and his secondary channel CrowderBits has approximately 1.21 million subscribers.
+In January 2022, Crowder accused Wikipedia of being biased towards the Left.

 On September 11, 2025, Crowder claimed to receive a leaked e-mail from an officer at the Bureau of Alcohol, Tobacco, Firearms and Explosives that the gun casings of Charlie Kirk's shooter had "engraved wording on them expressing transgender and anti-fascist ideology."
 He would later report that his company was being subpoenaed over the leak from ATF.

+In July 2026, Crowder released a video entitled “The Case for Fascism”.
+In the video, Crowder said fascist violence throughout history has been necessary to force elected socialists and communists out of office.
+Crowder claimed that Pinochet “cleaned up [Chile]” economically and that under Pinochet's rule, “If you weren’t a communist, you weren’t at great risk.”
+Crowder said that fascism was an appropriate response to the spread of communism, and suggested that the United States needed fascism to stop communists from “trying to destroy the country.”
+Crowder additionally said “And just to be clear, this does not mean that I am supportive of or justifying everyone in the fascist response.
+That’s not what I’m saying.
+I’m trying to provide you with some historical context.”

 Dispute with The Daily Wire

 In January 2023, Crowder revealed on Louder with Crowder that he had received a term sheet from a conservative media outlet that he left unnamed.
 Crowder listed the offer's stipulations that, if he were to be demonetized or removed from platforms such as YouTube, Facebook or the iTunes Store, his payment would be cut substantially during that period.
 He criticized this as a symptom of right-wing media not fighting back against, but rather implicitly condoning, what he considered censorship by Big Tech, stating that "Big Tech is in bed with Big Con".

 It was later confirmed that the unnamed media outlet was The Daily Wire.
-Jeremy Boreing, the CEO of The Daily Wire, claimed Crowder had misrepresented the terms of the contract and that the contract would have paid Crowder $50 million over four years.
+Jeremy Boreing, the CEO of The Daily Wire, claimed Crowder had misrepresented the terms of the offer and that the Daily Wire would have paid Crowder $50 million over four years.
 Furthermore, Boreing asserted that the stipulation was necessary to ensure profitability.

 On March 3, 2023, Crowder announced on Russell Brand's show that he would be moving his show to Rumble.
 In August 2023, Vanity Fair reported that the show's viewership on Rumble was declining following the dispute with Daily Wire as well as other controversies and lawsuits over sexual harassment.
 Crowder announced he was partnering with Alex Jones, as well as comedians Nick Di Paolo, Josh Firestine, and Bryan Callen, to offer an expanded version of his Mug Club to be streamed via Rumble.